 When kids are raised to obey authority without question, they sometimes can't assert themselves when other teens act like authorities.
-When she says no, listen, and when possible, try to find win-win solutions.
-You'll raise a child who WANTS to cooperate, and follows her own moral compass.
+When your child says no, listen, and when possible, try to find win-win solutions.
+You'll raise a young person who WANTS to cooperate with you, and who follows her own moral compass.
 When you wish your child would just obey without asserting her side of things, remember the saying: "Obedience is doing what you're told no matter what's right.
 Morality is doing what's right no matter what you're told."

 Like it or not, most kids will try alcohol before they're 21.
-Your goal is to postpone that day as long as possible, AND to keep good communication with your child so that when she does start drinking, you know about it.
-Then you can help her think through how to keep herself safe.
+Your goal is to postpone that day as long as possible, AND to keep good communication with your child so that when they do start drinking, you know about it.
+Then you can help them think through how to keep themselves safe.

 "I hear that you're curious and want to try drinking.
 But you don't know how your body will react.
 What would you do to be sure you're safe?
 How would you be sure that you have a friend with you who isn't drinking, who you can count on?
 How would you be sure you can take care of yourself if some guy you're not interested in gets forceful?
 How would you get home?"